PurushothamVadde/Employee_Attrition_Classification_in_Spark/README.md

 #### Correlation Matrix:
 ![Correlation](https://github.com/PurushothamVadde/EmployeeAttrition_With_Pyspark/blob/main/images/corelation.png)

-In the above plot we can see the correlation between all the features after converting all the features into numerical format.
+* In the above plot we can see the correlation between all the features after converting all the features into numerical format.
+* we can also see there is a linear relationship between ToralWorkingYears and years at comapny, Years with Current Manager, Years since last promotion, years in current role.

 #### VectorAssembler